 The last part of the work was finished at a record pace as the sky quickly darkened & thunder rumbled & boomed.

-Barely in time did he pack his gear & huddle in his car as hailstones the size of fists broke branches & threatened to smash his windscreen.
+Barely in time did he pack his gear & huddle in his car as hailstones the size of eggs broke branches & threatened to smash his car windscreen.

 The drive back was through a debris strewn blasted countryside.

 Back in the village he saw shattered windows, broken tiles; it looked as if the Mafia had paid a grudge visit!